wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/linters.rst

 Linters
 =======

-This projects uses several linters to make coding style consistent.
+This project uses several linters to make coding style consistent.
 All configuration is stored inside ``setup.cfg``.